dhaneshkhot/Terraform_learnings/README.md

-_*Assumption* AWS CLI is configured and have got the required credentials in ~/.aws/credentials file._
+_*Assumption:* AWS CLI is configured and have got the required credentials in ~/.aws/credentials file._

 ### First Timers:
 * Install terraform